 - Needle Nose Pliers

 Step 2.
 Tie a knot around the first nail and continue to wrap the twine around all of the nails.
-Once you are at the last nail, tie a knot to secure the twine in place as pictured above.
+Once you are at the last nail, tie a knot to secure the twine in place.

 Step 3.
 Begin weaving by tying a knot with the embroidery floss to the second piece of twine.
 Tie the knot on the inside of the loom so the extra strand of embroidery floss can be worked in easier.
 When weaving, you are creating the pattern of over under over under.
 For the most part, you can create any sort of pattern.
 You also want to leave some allowance at the top and the bottom of the loom.
 This will allow you to remove the bracelet off the loom, trim the excess twine, and attach the ribbon ends to the bracelet.